henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 The id is used as a unique identifier for the item.
 It is also used to form the image name and the description.
 Sometimes you might want different almanac entries to use the same image but still have a unique almanac entry with different traits.
-This can be done by extending the id with a '+' followed by additional text.
-The plus sign and following text will be removed when forming the image name but will be retained for id.
-So the following ids would finish up with the same image name:
+This can be done by extending the id with a '+', '?' or '/' character followed by additional text.
+How the information is split depends on the separating character.

+- +: the plus character uses the text before the + for the image and description.
+The text following is just used to create a unique id for the entry.
+- ?: the question mark uses the text before the ? for the image.
+The full id is used for the description and the text before the ? is used as the description if the hero cannot identify it.
+- /: the forward slash uses the text before the / just for the image.
+Everything else is taken after the /.
+The / is used to allow the same image to be used for multiple entries.

 - my_item
 - my_item+unique

-When extended like this, it is assumed that multiple items need to be identified by the hero.
-Two description are extracted from the message map with the following
+When extended using a question mark, it is assumed that multiple items need to be identified by the hero.
+Two descriptions are extracted from the message map with the following
 keys:

 - DESCRIPTION MY_ITEM: used if the item cannot be identified by the hero.
-- DESCRIPTION MY_ITEM+UNIQUE: used if the item has been identified by the hero.
+- DESCRIPTION MY_ITEM?UNIQUE: used if the item has been identified by the hero.

 ## Image names